cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 ## Insert EdgeShark stuff here

-1. Start a new SSH session to the XRD VM and run a tcpdump in the **xrd01's** outbound interface to **xrd02** (Gi0-0-0-1):
     ```
-    sudo ip netns exec clab-cleu25-xrd01 tcpdump -lni Gi0-0-0-1
-    ```

-2. Lets now tie the SRv6 TE policy configured to what we expect to see in the tcpdump.
-What your looking for in the below output is the translation of the previously configured SRv6 TE policy below translated into the actual SRv6 packet header.
+1. Lets now tie the SRv6 TE policy configured to what we expect to see in the Edgeshark output.
+What you're looking for in the below output is the translation of the previously configured SRv6 TE policy below translated into the actual SRv6 packet header.
 So the TE bulk policy configured was:

    ```
       segment-list xrd2347